 Schools must consider their own specific needs should the annual gross income of these funds exceed £5,000.
 This includes donations, fund raising receipts as well as interest payments.
-As a general principle there is no requirement to register where money is all paid out quickly, even though receipts may exceed £5,000.
 Where the fund (or part of the fund) is used as a holding account, where money is being collected for a specific purpose, e.g. school trips, photographs, uniforms, this can be netted off and be exempt from the £5,000 (other than any surplus).
 If a school is in any doubt about whether or not it needs to register, it should seek advice from the Charity Commission.